mageplaza/magento-2-two-factor-authentication/README.md

 #### Forcing to use Two-factor authentication

-Two Factor Authentication (2FA) supports backend store data to be better protected with two steps of verification.
+[Magento 2 Two Factor Authentication](https://marketplace.magento.com/mageplaza-module-two-factors-authentication.html) (2FA) supports backend store data to be better protected with two steps of verification.
 If forcing feature is enable, admins are required to set up two-factor authentication before they have the ability to access all data from backend panel.

 #### Support from mobile authentication apps
 To activate two-factor authentication, the support from mobile authentication apps is needed.
 Admins need to download apps such as Authy, Duo, Google Authentication.
 After registering authenticator accounts by scanning QR code or manually entering the provided key, the app will create a unique verification code which is used to confirm the admin account.